-Therefore, since 1987, there is an agreement with the University of Haifa which allow students of the INDC who have successfully accomplished all the requirements of the program to receive two diplomas:
+Therefore, since 1987, there is an agreement with the University of Haifa which allows participants of the INDC who have successfully accomplished all the requirements of the program to receive two certificates:

-1. Graduation certificate from the Israel National Defense College.

-2. Master of Arts (M.A), non-research, in Political Science/ National Defense, from the University of Haifa.
+- 1. Graduation certificate from the Israel National Defense College. - 2.
+Master of Arts (M.A), non-research, specializing in National Defense from the University of Haifa.